BarisAlbayrakIEEE/StructuralAnalysis/README.md

 4. the FE data (e.g. FE elements linked to a Panel instance).

 A corresponding member list definition for the DCG would be:
-1. ancestor_DCG_node_indices: Stores the indices of the ancestor for all DCG nodes.
+1. ancestor_type_container_indices: Stores the ancestor DCG node indices for all DCG nodes.
-2. descendant_DCG_node_indices: Stores the indices of the descendant for all DCG nodes.
+2. descendant_type_container_indices: Stores the descendant DCG node indices for all DCG nodes.
-3. DCG_node_states: Stores the states for all DCG nodes.
+3. states: Stores the states for all DCG nodes.
-4. DCG_node_data_vals: Stores the data for all DCG nodes.
+4. data_vals: Stores the data for all DCG nodes.
 5. FE_link: A descriptor for the linked FEM.

-The DCG would need auxilary data in order to perform some actions more efficiently.

 **Ancestor Relations**\
 The above list contains both the ancestor and the descendant node relations.